SurniaUlula/wpsso-organization/readme.txt

 Tested Up To: 4.5.2
 Stable Tag: 1.0.0-1

-WPSSO extension to manage multiple Organizations / Publishers and additional properties for the Schema Article types (BlogPosting, etc.).
+WPSSO extension to manage multiple Organizations / Publishers and additional properties for the Schema Article types and sub-types.

 == Description ==